Apiole

 Apiole is a phenylpropene, also known as apiol, parsley apiol, or parsley camphor.
 Its chemical name is 1-allyl-2,5-dimethoxy-3,4-methylenedioxybenzene.
 It is found in the essential oils of celery leaf and all parts of parsley.
 Heinrich Christoph Link, an apothecary in Leipzig, discovered the substance in 1715 as greenish crystals reduced by steam from oil of parsley.
-In 1855 Joret and Homolle discovered that apiol was an effective treatment of amenorrea or lack of menstruation.
+In 1855, Joret and Homolle discovered that apiol was an effective treatment of amenorrhea (lack of menstruation).

 In medicine it has been used, as essential oil or in purified form, for the treatment of menstrual disorders and as an abortifacient.
 It is an irritant and, in high doses, it can cause liver and kidney damage.
 Cases of death due to attempted abortion using apiole have been reported.

 Hippocrates wrote about parsley as an herb to cause an abortion.
 Plants containing apiole were used by women in the Middle Ages to terminate pregnancies.
 Now that safer methods of abortion are available, apiol is almost forgotten.

 Orthography

 Apiole (always with the final 'e') is the correct spelling of the trivial name for 1-allyl-2,5-dimethoxy-3,4-methylenedioxybenzene.
 Apiol, also known as liquid apiol or green oil of parsley, is the extracted oleoresin of parsley, rather than the distilled oil.
-Its use was widespread in the United States, often as ergoapiol or apergol, as an early form of birth control as well as for menstrual issues (and off label for abortions)until a highly toxic adulterated product containing apiol and tri-ortho-cresyl phosphate (also famous as the adulterant added to Jamaican ginger) was introduced on the American market.
+Its use was widespread in the United States, often as ergoapiol or apergol, as an early form of birth control as well as for menstrual issues (and off label for abortions) until a highly toxic adulterated product containing apiol and tri-ortho-cresyl phosphate (also famous as the adulterant added to Jamaican ginger) was introduced on the American market.
 1'-sulfoxy metabolite formation for apiole (3,4-OMe-safrole) is about 1/3 as active as safrole.
 No carcinogenicity was detected with parsley apiol or dill apiol in mice.